brite-code/brite/docs/spec/src/expressions.md

 Note: Brite does not support “referential equality” unlike other languages we take inspiration from like JavaScript and OCaml.
 Since referential equality presumes a certain object layout at runtime.
 Instead we do deep equality checks.
 Referential equality checks may be still used underneath the hood as an optimization technique for applicable data structures.

 Chained equality expressions of the same kind are treated as a test of the equality for multiple values.
 That is `a == b == c` is the same as `a == b && b == c`.
-This makes testing equality for a tripple quite simple.
+This makes testing equality for three values at once quite simple.

 Note: The chaining feature assumes a proper implementation of the equality interface that is transitive since `a == b == c` is only rewritten to `a == b && b == c`.
 We assume `a == c` so we don’t check that assumption.